merpnderp/shipatsail.com/README.md

 # build for production with minification
 npm run build

-# build for production and view the bundle analyzer report
+# build for production and view the bundle analyzer report:
 npm run build --report
 ```